renovatebot/renovate/docs/usage/docker.md

 ## Preservation of Version Precision

-Renovate by default will preserve the precision of Docker images.
+By default, Renovate preserves the precision level specified in the Docker images.
-For example if the existing image is `node:14.1` then Renovate would only propose upgrades to `node:14.2` or `node:14.3` and not to more specified versions like `node:14.2.0` or `node:14.3.0`.
+For example, if the existing image is pinned at `node:14.1` then Renovate only proposes upgrades to `node:14.2` or `node:14.3`.
+This means that you will not get upgrades to a more specific versions like `node:14.2.0` or `node:14.3.0`.
 Renovate does not yet support "pinning" an imprecise version to a precise version, e.g. from `node:14.2` to `node:14.2.0`, however it's a feature we'd like to implement one day.

 ## Version compatibility

 Although suffixes in SemVer indicate pre-releases (e.g. `v1.2.0-alpha.2`), in Docker they typically indicate compatibility, e.g. `12.2.0-alpine`.
+By default Renovate assumes suffixes indicate compatibility, for this reason Renovate will not _change_ any suffixes.
-Renovate defaults to assuming suffixes indicate compatibility so will never _change_ it. e.g. `14.1.0-alpine` might get updated to `14.1.1-alpine` but never `14.1.1` or `14.1.1-stretch`.
+Renovate will update `14.1.0-alpine` to `14.1.1-alpine` but never updates to `14.1.1` or `14.1.1-stretch` as that would change the suffix.

-If this behavior does not suit a particular package you have, Renovate allows you to customize the `versioning` in use.
+If this behavior does not suit a particular package you have, Renovate allows you to customize the `versioning` scheme it uses.
-For example, if you have a Docker image `foo/bar` that sticks to SemVer versioning and you need Renovate to understand that suffixes indicate pre-releases versions and not compatibility, then you could configure this package rule:
+For example, you have a Docker image `foo/bar` that sticks to SemVer versioning.
+This means that you need to tell Renovate that suffixes indicate pre-release versions, and not compatibility.

+You could then use this `packageRules` array, to tell Renovate to use `semver` versioning for the `foo/bar` package:

 ```json
 {